 Health Risks Associated with Bats

 Bats can carry diseases such as rabies and histoplasmosis, an infection caused by inhaling spores from fungus growing on bat guano.
 While direct contact with bats is rare, the risk increases if they are living inside your home.
-It's essential to address a bat infestation promptly to protect the health of your household.
+It's essential to address a bat infestation promptly to protect the health and well-being of your household.

 What to Do If You Have Bats in Your Attic